A package for offering UI tools for building scrapy queries

 The tools tab contains various sections for parsing content of the page.
 The purpose of this tab is to make it easy to test queries and code for use in a scrapy spider.

 It will load the initial html with an additional request using the

 requests package.
 When running a query it will create a selector object using

 Selection from the parsel package.

-The query box lets you use parsel compatible CSS queries to extract data from the page.
+The query box lets you use parsel compatible CSS and XPath queries to extract data from the page.

 It returns results as though

 If there are no results or there is an error in the query a dialogue will pop up informing you of the issue.